cosinekitty/sloth/README.md

 \tag{3}
 $$

-The op-amp `U4` has the following current equation for its inverting input node:
+The op-amp `U4` has the following current equation for the node connected to its inverting input:

 $$
 \frac{w}{R_7} + C_2 \frac{\mathrm{d}y}{\mathrm{d}t} = 0
 \tag{4}
 $$

-The currents flowing through the inverting input of `U2` also sum to zero:
+The currents flowing through the node connected to the inverting input of `U2` also sum to zero:

 $$
 \frac{y}{R_5} + \frac{U}{R_8} + \frac{z}{R_4} = 0